mcriq/lotr_cl/lotr-linux-lab-student-instructions.md

 1. **Infiltrate the Black Land**
    * Find Sauron's plans file and read it
-   * Locate a distraction script that will divert the Eye of Sauron
+   * Lady Galadriel's vision mentioned a distraction.
+Perhaps there is a script that can help us?
    * Make it executable and run it

 2. **Locate the path to Mount Doom**